martialboniou/dotfiles/README.md

     - `<C-d>`/`<C-u>` : go down/up in documentation
   - for snippets:
     - `<C-f>`/`<C-b>` : move forward/backward in the selection
+- [match-up](https://github.com/andymass/vim-matchup) to improve the text
+  matching with `%` (including parens & tags) with Treesitter integration;
+  no more issues with parens matched inside strings or comments in your Lisp code
 - [Debugger Adapter Protocol](https://github.com/mfussenegger/nvim-dap) with
   an embedded UI and LLDB adapter probably ready to use
 - others: